object88/immutable/README.md

 #### `GetKeys() (results []Key, err error)`

 The `GetKeys` method returns the collection of `Key` objects used to store values in the hashmap.
-If the hashmap is unassigned, `nil` is returned, and if the hashmap does not have any contents, then a 0-length array is returned.
+If the hashmap is unassigned, `err` is non-`nil`, and if the hashmap does not have any contents, then a 0-length array is returned.

 It is important to note that, just as the collection functions do not operate in any order, the `GetKeys` method will return the key collection in random order.